Liberia Entry Requirements

 Visa-Free Entry

-Citizens of ECOWAS member states can enter Liberia without a visa for tourism, business, or transit purposes
+Citizens of ECOWAS member states and a handful of additional countries can enter Liberia without a visa.

 Includes